Don’t Call It Menopause: Embracing the Change

 If the laboratory tests show a decline in estrogen and symptoms of low estrogen are present—such as dry skin, hair loss, mini hot flashes, night sweats, and memory issues—then we are coming closer to full menopause, and the use of estrogens may be warranted.
 We start with a low dose and adjust to the patient’s needs over time.
 I call this period the moving-target period, when hormones are not fully stable—levels are going up and down and symptoms are fluctuating.
 I educate my patients to recognize the various signs of either too high or too low estrogen levels and work with them to adjust their dosage accordingly.

-I never prescribe synthetic progestins—they have been linked to cancer.
+I never prescribe synthetic progestins.
 I prescribe only the natural form of bioidentical progesterone, either by mouth to treat mood and sleep, or through a cream in milder cases.

 “I try to help women, as we age, to accept the changes our bodies go through as normal and healthy and embrace them as part of a full life.”